thebearingedge/pg-lit/README.md

 })
 ```

-Usually the rows are what you're after, so for convenience that's what is return, but properties of `pg`'s [`Result`](https://node-postgres.com/api/result) are added directly the array of rows in case you need them.
+Usually the rows are what you're after, so for convenience that's what is returned, but properties of `pg`'s [`Result`](https://node-postgres.com/api/result) are added directly to the array of rows in case you need them.

+- `SqlResult.oid`
 - `SqlResult.fields`
 - `SqlResult.command`
 - `SqlResult.rowCount`